 Occupations are defined by the National Occupational Classification (NOC) system.
 This system groups various job titles and occupations into 500 categories, allowing occupations that have similar traits to be represented as one code.
+2022-24 employment outlooks are based on the NOC 2016.
 For more information, please visit the NOC website at:

 Are the rankings comparable nationally?

 No, the employment outlooks aren't comparable nationally.
 Because each region and province can be experiencing vastly different labour situations, the outlooks are only comparable within the same province.
 This allows for local labour markets to reflect their trends without being effected by much different markets from different provinces.